 Post high school, Steve enrolled at Reed College in Portland, Oregon.
 There too, he was frustrated and dropped out of college and spent the next year and a half dropping in on creative classes at the school.
 He had developed a love of typography during his struggling days.

 In 1974, Jobs took over the job of a video game designer with Atari.
-A few months later, he left the company and found himself in India.
-In the subcontinent, he traveled and experimented with psychedelic drugs.
+A few months later, he left the company and travelled to India.
+In the subcontinent, he with psychedelic drugs.

 Wozniak had conceived of a series of user-friendly personal computers, and with Jobs in charge of the marketing sector of the company, they marketed the computer for $666.66 each.
 The Apple I earned the venture around $774,000!
 After three years of Apple’s second model, the Apple II, the company’s sales increased by 700 percent to $139 million.

 In 1980, the product became a publicly-traded company and comprised a value of $1.2 billion by the end of the first day of trading.
 Alter on, Jobs asked the marketing expert John Sculley of Pepsi-Cola to accept the role of CEO of Apple.
 However, the next several products of the company experienced negative feedback due to the flaws in the products.
-Hence, IBM surpassed Apple in sales and Apple had to compete with an IBM/PC dominated world.
+Hence, IBM surpassed Apple in sales and Apple had to compete with a PC dominated world by IBM.

 |Announced Date||Transaction Name||Money Raised|